- Holidays and Celebrations»

 Every year in December, the entire world seems to stand still for 24 hours.
-Most restaurants and stores are closed, and while there is still a lot to be done, we call it "hustle and bustle" rather than "rat-race."
+Most restaurants and stores are closed, and while the season leading up to the holidy is busy, we call it "hustle and bustle" rather than "rat-race."

 In nearly every country around the globe, children anticipate the arrival of gifts brought by a generous benefactor that some call Saint Nicholas, others, Father Christmas and for most in my country, Santa Claus.
 And in the midst of the holiday hype, there are still a great many people who do truly celebrate this holiday as it was meant to be celebrated, a Holy Day.

 Regardless of attempts to make the day politically correct and substitute the word Holiday for Christmas in commercial greetings, the majority of the world recognizes this special day's Holy significance (even if it doesn't approve).
 So keep reading to discover the inspiration I received from Virginia O'Hanlon's letter written more than 100 years ago.